FAQ

 • What if My Actual Educational Costs Exceed the Estimated Expenses?

-If a student believes the cost of attendance used in determining their Financial Aid was insufficient, they may request to increase their budget (and aid eligibility) with a Cost of Attendance Appeal.
-Due to fund limitations, budget increases are funded with additional loan eligibility.
+If you believe that any of the cost of attendance figures used in determining your maximum Financial Aid are too low, you may request an increase to your budget (and aid eligibility) with a Cost of Attendance Appeal.
+Due to limitations on grant funding, budget increases are typically only funded with additional loan eligibility.

 The disbursement method of fellowships and extramural funding depends on the type of assistance.
 For more information, please visit the Graduate Division Financial Support website.